alex-gutev/static-dispatch/README.md

 `INLINED-GENERIC-FUNCTION` which stores the method's body in order for it to be inlined by the compiler-macro.
-Whilst this approach is more robust than shadowing `DEFMETHOD` in order to store the method body in a hash-table in a global variable, as it will be able to inline methods added by other means besides `DEFMETHOD`, the metaclass is changed from the standard generic function metaclass which in turn prevents certain optimizations, of the dynamic generic function dispatch, from being performed by the compiler.
+Whilst this approach is more robust than shadowing `DEFMETHOD` in order to store the method body in a global variable, as it will be able to inline methods added by other means besides `DEFMETHOD`, the metaclass is changed from the standard generic function metaclass which in turn prevents certain optimizations, of the dynamic generic function dispatch, from being performed by the compiler.
 This results in slower execution speed, as shown in [https://github.com/guicho271828/inlined-generic-function#user-content-result].

 Static-Dispatch does not use a custom generic function metaclass thus